Vaibhav-K08/smart-water-monitor/README.md

 | 30 — 45% | Orange | Warning |
 | Below 30% | Red | Critical |

-The transfer pipe between Source and Process is rendered as a 3D line — cyan when the pump is running, grey when idle.
+The transfer pipe between Source and Process is rendered as a 3D line; cyan when the pump is running, grey when idle.
 Billboard labels above each tank show the name and live percentage, styled with system fonts for a clean look.

 ---